DragunWF/TypeRacer-Bot/README.md

 password = "sample_password"
 ```

-- **Warning** for people wanting to use it with a registered account: it's possible can get banned from
+- **Warning** for people wanting to use it with a registered account: it's possible you can get
-  typeracer depending on what you do, so use it at your own risk.
+  banned from typeracer depending on what you do, so use it at your own risk.
 - After that, if you want to override the default settings set for the bot.
 You can go
   to `data/settings.json` to change the values.